 After the museum, I continued my stroll through the city and found a whole row of fallen over telephone boxes.
 I had read about this on TripAdvisor, and this happens to be an art installation of some kind, designed by David Mach.
 The whole spectacle is, as I found out, a beloved selfie place for tourists and is known as “Out of Order”.
 A bit ironic if you think of it.
 Phones that are out of order that for some reason encourages people to take photos with/of it… with their phones.
 But that’s none of my business.

 All of that wandering around had made me hungry, so I popped over to the city center to get some lunch.
 While on my way to McDonald’s (I am on a budget okay, don’t judge me) I spotted a HEMA.
 Bloody hell, I can still recall my excitement when I saw that familiar logo on the shop.
 I went inside and checked the assortment, it was pretty much the same as at home.
 I soon spotted the stroopwafels, so I decided to head back out to get some cash and then to go back in to buy some Dutch delights.
 For the ones, and probably the majority of you, who have never heard of a HEMA: it’s a Dutch warehouse that sells everything from school articles, to candy and from bike pumps to make-up.
 I love, love, love this shop, so seeing it overseas made me so happy and excited.
-I stocked up on Stroopwafels (round waffles with caramel in the middle) for my hosts and headed back out.
+Needless to say, I stocked up on Stroopwafels (round waffles with caramel in the middle).
+It didn’t get too crazy though, I just bought some Dutch treats for my hosts and headed back out.

-I then went to the McDonald’s, people calm down, I can feel you judging me over here!
+Then it was time for the McDonald’s.
+People calm down, I can feel you judging me over here!
 I got a chicken burger or something cheap I don’t know and a diet coke (gotta stay healthy).
+It was pretty chill.
 I sat inside, eating by myself whilst staring out of the window, watching the world go by.
-I don’t mind eating by myself when I am seated like that, but if I were to go to a full on restaurant by myself and share a table with no one else but me, I would still feel a bit uncomfortable.
+Overall, I don’t mind eating by myself when I am seated like that, but if I were to go to a full on restaurant by myself and share a table with no one else but me, I would still feel a bit uncomfortable.
 Either way, I finished my burger in no time, checked my phone (free WiFi) and went back out again.
 As desert, I ate one of my beloved Stroopwafels and started walking again.

 Just like in the Netherlands, public transportation screws up when the weather gets bad.
 My train was delayed by 20 minutes, meaning I would miss my transfer at Clapham Junction.
 On the bright-side though, the ticket machine was broken and gave me back more change than it should have.
 Overall, my day could definitely be worse.
 I caught the train that came after the one I was meant to be on, without any trouble and arrived at my destination about an hour later.
 Curious about where I went?
 Keep an eye on my blog and Instagram and you will find out on Wednesday!